download

 fotor_2023-6-1_12_24_32.jpeg

-"The idiotic demonstration had narrowly missed costing the Frenchman his life.
-The cars were in fact racing past him at 340 km/k".
+"The idiotic demonstration almost cost the Frenchman his life.
+The cars were in fact racing past him at 340 km/h".

 Bild writes.
-Michael Schumacher reads. and does not react.
-The German is too engrossed in this race that sees him as the favourite after all he is racing at home - but which could also benefit his rivals who are chasing him, he who this time arrives at Hockenheim with only 7 points ahead of Kimi Raikkonen, while last year he was able to celebrate the title here.
+Michael Schumacher reads and does not react.
+The German is too engrossed in this race that sees him as the favourite as he is racing at home - but which could also benefit his rivals who are chasing him.
+This time he arrives at Hockenheim with only 7 points of advantage on Kimi Raikkonen, while last year he was able to celebrate the title here.
 What are his feelings on the eve of the German Grand Prix?

 "It is clear, I am looking forward to racing.
-The fact that I don't arrive at Hockenheim already World Champion doesn't change anything.
+The fact that I didn't arrive at Hockenheim as a World Champion doesn't change anything.
 Last year was an exception, I always knew that.
 This time I have a seven-point margin: that's fine.
 Let's expect an exciting race".

 Was Rubens Barrichello's victory at Silverstone proof that Ferrari once again has a slight advantage in the title race and that the two Bmw-Williams one-two wins at the Nurburgring and Magny-Cours were a parenthesis?

-"No, it was a demonstration that this year there is a very close fight between the three top teams and that some circuits favour one team for certain characteristics and others are better for another.
+"No, it was a demonstration that this year there is a very close fight between the three top teams and that some circuits favour one team for certain characteristics, while other circuits are better for others.
 This year the balance of power is much more linked to the specificity of the tracks.
-It has become much more difficult to make predictions, especially for those races that take place on circuits where there is no private practice.
+It has become much more difficult to make predictions, especially for those races that take place on circuits where there is no private testing.
 However, Silverstone has shown that we have overcome our brief moment of difficulty and that we are once again in full fight for the title".

 After Ralf Schumacher's two wins, many have again spoken of a fratricidal duel.
 Given your 16-point gap, do you think your brother still has a real chance of winning the title?